On this page you’ll find answers to frequently asked questions from the school community around:

 How many children do we need to form an ethics class?

 Our classes are taught using a ‘community of inquiry’ with between 8 and 22 children.
 Experience has taught us that more than 22 children in this format is not viable in a 30 minute lesson as active participation is a critical component of the lesson.

 It’s not a requirement that every ethics class needs a supervising teacher.
 The Department of Education’s Special Education in Ethics Procedures summarises as follows:

 Does Primary Ethics have resources for special needs children?

-We do not currently have specific resources for children with special needs, however the school is encouraged work with the ethics teacher to make sure any additional information or resources (such as a teacher’s aide or special equipment) to be made available for the class.
+We do not currently have specific resources for children with special needs, however the school is encouraged to work with the ethics teacher to make sure any additional information or resources (such as a teacher’s aide or special equipment) is made available for the class.